pstansell/d3rlpy/docs/getting_started.rst

 Prepare Dataset
 ---------------

-You can make your own dataset without any efforts.
+You can make your own dataset without any effort.
 In this tutorial, let's use integrated datasets to start.
 If you want to make a new dataset, see :doc:`references/dataset`.